mlc-mlapis/docs/src/documentation/export-import/project-service-export-import.md

 ## Used YAML specification

 Zerops uses a YAML definition format to describe the structures.
 If you make a project export, you can get something similar to the following.
 You can see two main parts, `project` and `services`.
-If you export a service separately, only the `services` part is there with that one exported service.
+If you export a service separately, only the `services` part will be shown relative to the exported service.

 ```yaml
 project: